 Sullivan currently performs public address duties for the Chicago Rush, Chicago Red Stars, Chicago Sky (fill-in), UIC, Horizon League and local triathlon/road racing events along with various voiceover opportunities.

-Eugene Walker CMP, adjunct professor, teaches events sales and marketing at the undergraduate level.
+undergraduate level.
 Mr. Walker has over 30 years of operations and sales experience in the hotel and convention bureau business.

 Mr. Walker has been an active member of the Chicago hotel industry.
 Among his many hotel assignments, Mr. Walker served as the senior sales manager for the Hyatt Regency O’Hare, the business travel sales manager at the Doubletree O’Hare Rosemont, and is currently the senior sales manager for the Hilton Suites Chicago/Magnificent Mile.